-Lovely offers all of the typical features of a real estate app (e.g., current listings, filters, and photos) but it takes your apartment search a step further by allowing you to apply for apartments without leaving the app.
+Lovely offers all of the typical features of a real estate app such as current listings, filters, and photos.
+But it takes your apartment search one step further by allowing you to apply for apartments without actually leaving the app.
 The messaging flow system makes it easier to contact potential properties, helping you get that offer in time.
 Also, if your landlord supports it, you can use Lovely to pay rent once your application is accepted.
+How nifty is that?

 PadMapper has a 4.7 rating from over 2,000 happy customers.
 The sole purpose of the app is to help you search and filter real estate listings from over 100 different sources, including Craigslist.
 The app makes it easy to view descriptions and photos and even contact the listing agent or source.
 The exhaustive database covers high-end properties, starter homes, and even budget-friendly apartments.
-Bonus points for the saving feature and user-experience design make this apartment-hunting app a must-have.
+Bonus points for the saving feature and user-experience design that make this apartment-hunting app a must-download.

 When apartment hunting, the hardest part can be finding a new neighborhood that you love.
 Walk Score makes it easy to access the walkability of your potential new home.
-It also lets you see nearby restaurants, coffee shops, grocery stores, schools, and even search commute time giving you a fair idea of what living in your new neighborhood can look like.
+It also lets you scope out nearby restaurants, coffee shops, grocery stores, schools, and even search commute time giving you a fair idea of what living in your new neighborhood can look like.
 The app also offers the utility of rating neighborhoods where you can drive less and live more, helping you narrow down your search process based on your priority list.

-The best part about RadPad is its usability.
-Given that it's a photo-based mobile app, it's all about providing high-quality images of homes filtered by your preferences.
+The best part about RadPad is the usability factor.
+Given that it's a photo-based mobile app, it's all about providing high-quality images of homes filtered based on your preferences.
 In 2014, RadPad became the largest rental service in Los Angeles and the second-largest rental market in the country.
 It also allows users to list or lease their apartments or houses as well as pay rent through the app.
-RadPad is a one-stop shop for all things involved with your rental.
+We love that RadPad is a one-stop-shop for all things involved with your rental.